 Findings.
 The median estimate is -2.3% with an IQR of 4.3%.
 The third quartile is -0.1% and the vast majority therefore finds a negative trend in realized spread.
 The tests show that 38 RTs find a significant negative trend, whereas only three RTs find a significant positive trend.
 The median decline of 2.3% per year implies a 32.7% decline over the full sample.
-This trend might be due to the arrival of high-frequency market makers who operate at low costs.
+This trend might be due to the arrival of high-frequency market-makers who operate at low costs.
 They do not have the deep pockets that sell-side banks have, but they will offer liquidity for regular small trades by posting near the inside of the market.
-Their arrival is typically associated with a tighter bid-ask spread, but not necessarily with better liquidity supply for large orders (e.g., Jones, 2013; Angel et al., 2015; Menkveld, 2016).
+Their arrival is typically associated with a tighter bid-ask spread, but not necessarily with better liquidity supply for large orders (e.g., Jones (2013), Angel, Harris, and Spatt (2015), Menkveld (2016)).